-in monitoring compliance and helping us intervene in a timely fashion when required).
-SMP conditions include those relating to regulatory reporting obligations (i.e. accounting separation and cost accounting) such that publishing financial information can give confidence to stakeholders that BT is providing the required data to Ofcom under its reporting obligations and that the reporting regime overall is working as planned.
-In the 2014 Regulatory Reporting Statement we said that we would consider and determine what level of information would provide reasonable confidence in any particular case, following input from stakeholders.
-We also set out that cost, volume and revenue information published in the RFS should reflect the level of the remedy.
-Provides and revenue information should generally be published relating to those services or baskets of services.
-However, in the 2016 NMR Consultation, we noted that in certain circumstances, we may decide that BT needs to publish regulatory financial data that goes beyond the level of the remedy to give stakeholders reasonable confidence that BT has complied with its SMP conditions and allow them to contribute to the regulatory regime.
+publish is a matter of regulatory judgement, and what is justified in each case may differ between market reviews.
+As set out in the 2014 Regulatory Reporting Statement, and subject to confidentiality and proportionality considerations, in each case sufficient information should be published to enable stakeholders to have reasonable confidence that BT has complied with its SMP conditions and allow them to contribute to the regulatory regime (for example by contributing to the development of robust regulatory decisions, reviewing and challenging data on which those decisions are made, assisting us in monitoring compliance and helping us intervene in a timely fashion when required).821 SMP conditions include those relating to regulatory reporting obligations (i.e. accounting separation and cost accounting) such that publishing financial information can give confidence to stakeholders that BT is providing the required data to Ofcom under its reporting obligations and that the reporting regime overall is working as planned.822 In the 2014 Regulatory Reporting Statement we said that we would consider and determine what level of information would provide reasonable confidence in any particular case, following input from stakeholders.823 We also set out that cost, volume and revenue information published in the RFS should reflect the level of the remedy.
+For example, if the remedy is in the form of a charge control on individual services or baskets of services, information should generally be published relating to those services or baskets of services.
+However, in the 2016 NMR Consultation, we noted that in certain circumstances, we may decide that BT needs to publish regulatory financial data that goes beyond the level of the remedy to give stakeholders reasonable confidence that BT has complied with its SMP conditions and allow them to contribute to the regulatory regime.825

 - 20.21 In light of the approach set out in the 2014 Regulatory Financial Reporting Statement, and taking account of the guidance in the 2005 EC Recommendation, we have considered what specific regulatory accounting requirements are required to support the remedies imposed in this review.
 We set out our decisions relating to reporting requirements in the following categories: - Public information.
 This is information that we consider will give stakeholders reasonable confidence that BT has complied with its SMP conditions, allow them to contribute to the regulatory regime, and is consistent with the level of the remedy. - Private information.
 This is information that we receive privately from BT.
-As set out above, we may require this information to make informed regulatory decisions, monitor compliance with SMP conditions, ensure that those SMP conditions continue to address the underlying competition issues, and investigate potential breaches of SMP conditions and anti-competitive practices. - 20.22 We also set out our decisions for the non-confidential compliance schedules that BT should publish on its website alongside the public version of the RFS. - 20.23 In the rest of this section we first provide further information on types of public information and respond to stakeholder comments on our overall approach before setting out our conclusions for each narrowband market and interconnection services.
-We then
+As set out above, we may require this information to make informed regulatory decisions, monitor compliance with SMP conditions, ensure that those SMP conditions continue to address the underlying competition issues, and investigate potential breaches of SMP conditions and anti-competitive practices.

-^{819 2014} Regulatory Financial Reporting Statement, paragraphs 2.29-2.41.
+Regulatory Financial Reporting Statement, paragraphs 2.29-2.41.

-820 In the 2014 Regulatory Reporting Statement, we said at paragraph 2.31 that "we consider that a regulatory environment where stakeholders are simply informed that the regulator is satisfied that the obligations have been met is likely to be less effective than one where the industry is better informed".
+&lt;sup>822 In the 2014 Regulatory Reporting Statement, we said at paragraph 2.31 that "we consider that a regulatory environment where stakeholders are simply informed that the regulator is satisfied that the obligations have been met is likely to be less effective than one where the industry is better informed".

-^{821 2014} Regulatory Financial Reporting Statement, paragraph 2.39.
+Regulatory Financial Reporting Statement, paragraph 2.39.